dapr/docs/daprdocs/content/en/developing-applications/ides/visual-studio-code/vscode-remote-dev-containers.md

 #### Create remote Dapr container
 1. Open your application workspace in VS Code
-2. In the command command palette (ctrl+shift+p) type and select `Remote-Containers: Add Development Container Configuration Files...`
+2. In the command command palette (`CTRL+SHIFT+P`) type and select `Remote-Containers: Add Development Container Configuration Files...`
     <br /><img src="/images/vscode-remotecontainers-addcontainer.png" alt="Screenshot of adding a remote container" width="700">
 3. Type `dapr` to filter the list to available Dapr remote containers and choose the language container that matches your application.
 Note you may need to select `Show All Definitions...`
     <br /><img src="/images/vscode-remotecontainers-daprcontainers.png" alt="Screenshot of adding a Dapr container" width="700">